SeaQL/summer-of-code/2022/README.md

 ### Deliverables

-A linter for SeaORM to catch errors of SQL queries at compile-time.
+A linter for SeaORM to catch errors of SQL queries at test-time.

 ### Skills Preferred